Malta Citizenship

 No. Unlike other programs Malta has no requirements to invest in a business or create new jobs.
 Do I need to invest in government bonds?
 The current policy no longer requires investment in government bonds.

-The investor may choose between two routes; either that of a year or that of 3 years.
+The investor may choose between two routes; either that of a 1 year or that of 3 years.
 For the shortest route, the investment is higher.
 The duration of each application process also depends on the swiftness of submitting the documents to the agency for each applicant throughout each stage, and the government's verification and acceptance of such documents.

 When applying for Malta Citizenship by investment, you are not required to physically reside in Malta throughout the entire application process but there is a residency requirement before citizenship is granted.
-During this period, applicants are expected to hold a residence permit and spend a certain amount of time in Malta.
+During this period, applicants are expected to hold a residence permit and reside a certain amount of time in Malta.

 Under the granting of citizenship for exceptional service programme, applicants are required to maintain residency for a duration of one to three years before receiving their passports, depend on the type of investment the applicant is making towards the country.